hujhax/austin-improv-wiki/File/Dance Battle.jpg.md

 ## Summary
-Justin Davis and Jessie Pascarelli after their Dance Battle scene.
+Justin Davis and Jessie Pascarelli after their Dance Battle scene in Fancy Pants.

 Photo by Michael Yew.